kailash-manasarovar/statement/docs/crimes/protagonists/vidal-sastre.md

 ## Notes on my investigation

 - In this section I will post important points published in earlier commits.
-- I believe whoever this man is, his role was *bait*.
+- I believe that whoever [the original man](#the-best-band-in-the-valencian-region) is that I continue to have a good feeling about; his role was *bait*.
+- I wonder why they chose him when I guess they could have picked anyone at all.
 - I found the name Vidal Sastre Sanchez Hornero registered in the Generalitat Valenciana systems even though a [government official](../../timeline/2024/october.md#madrid-and-paloma) told me no record of this person could be found.
 - When she told me this, at exactly the same time, I was looking at his name on official Generalitat government lists.

 ![Generalitat list](../../content/images/hornero/guv-records.png)

+!!! tip "Curiosities"
+    - I wonder if this another tampered-with online alibi.
+    - The listing states this person is stationed at the conservatory of Castellon and not in Dénia, 200kms away.
+    - Is this where he went at the beginning of the year academic year that started in 2023?
+    - Why did he only turn up in November 2022 in Dénia?
+What kept him from starting the academic year at the beginning, like everyone else?
+    - Indeed, could a person possibly do all this work, *and* work fulltime as a secondary school teacher in the Valencia region as he (one of the others pretending to be him) stated to me in class?
+    - Or, is this a listing for the *real* Vidal Sastre Sanchez Hornero who is one of the other men from the L'Amistat Quart band; the solid alibi they teased me endlessly online about having?
+    - Or, does this named person not exist at all, and instead the name is a useful alibi for perverted criminal practices perfected over many years?

-- Also, and at the same time, his [prestigious award was being collected](#the-lamistat-quart-band) and reported on by the Spanish news media.
+- At the same time I was looking at references like these, his [prestigious award was being collected](#the-lamistat-quart-band) and reported on by the Spanish news media.
 - I also had his Generalitat email address from conservatory teaching documentation from January 2023.
 - One wonders how many people knew I was about to be severely poisoned just weeks after making [an online video](https://www.youtube.com/watch?v=VIYsj4OgiYA) explaining inexplicable and overwhelming sexual arousal in my apartment, and that I suspected it meant I was being filmed masturbating.
-- It seems likely that they expected me to die and everything could carry on as normal.
+- It seems likely that everyone expected me to die, criminal and corrupt, and then the rape-porn-industry in Spain could carry on as normal and continue to pay for everyone's Ferrari's.
-- There are a bunch of references for this name online, including references which come from the Generalitat's formal lists of teachers.
+- There are a bunch more references for this name online, including references which come from the Generalitat's formal lists of teachers.

 ![Horn refs](../../content/images/hornero/horn-refs.jpg)